-Product recall and return: The Group strictly controls the quality of products, and keeps an eye on the impact of products to consumers.
+The Group understands that the high level of standard of product quality and services must be adhered to maintain long-term customer relationship and earn customers' trust.
+For this reason, the Group strictly controls the quality of products, and keeps an eye on the impact of products to consumers.
 To safeguard consumers against any possible safety hazard during the use of products, the Group makes sure that these products are safe for use through various safety and reliability tests.

-The Group also makes every effort to understand the substances of the materials.
+The Group has established a certified quality management system in accordance with the requirements of ISO9001 to regulate the quality management process of production, research and development, strictly control the quality and safety of our products and ensure that customers can use our products with concern.
+Under the quality management system, the Group carries out quality tests on the products and raw materials in accordance with industry standards, and monitors key parameters of the process to ensure its stability and thus safeguard its quality.
 Engineering and purchasing teams co-operate with suppliers to obtain comprehensive information of each material and component.
 Such information allows the team to ensure whether the materials contain the relevant prohibited substances that affect the environment and the health of consumers.
 The Group requests the suppliers to provide laboratory report of materials issued by third-party laboratories and gives warranty to confirm the materials does not contain restricted substances.